Placer County

 • Assist County Counsel in providing information needed for legal actions.

-• File necessary documents and prepare and provide records for recovery of delinquent property taxes subject to Federal bankruptcy.
+• File necessary documents and prepare and provide records for recovery of delinquent property taxes subject to Federal bankruptcy; prepare correspondence and memos.

 • Participate in the compilation and preparation of the annual budget, including assisting divisions with budget preparation, preparing and updating cash flow, cost projections, and estimated revenues and expenditures.